PowerMops/powermops-site/src/routes/pmops/Lesson-2.md

 The numbers to the left of the dollar sign ($) are the decimal values, while the numbers to the right are the hexadecimal values.
 The dollar sign in this list is a hex indicator.
 In this case, it happens that the stack numbers in both bases are the same.
 Note also that the Mops prompt at the end shows that the three numbers are still on the stack.
 The regular `.` command displays and removes one number at a time, while `.S` displays all numbers on the stack without removing any of them.

 Experiment with the operation of the stack by putting numbers on the stack, viewing them with the `.S` operation, and taking them off by printing them to the screen, either one-by-one or in a series.
-As an added shortcut, you can use the `CR` command, which is short for &quot;Carriage Return&quot;, after a dot command.
+As an added shortcut, you can use the `CR` command, which is short for "Carriage Return", after a dot command.
 If you type a `CR` as a command after one or more `.` commands (remember to type a space between the last period and the `CR`), the Mops prompt returns to the left margin of the next line.

 For example: